Calculate

 What is the difference between discount rate and yield?

-The discount rate is applied to the face value on a 360-day basis — it is used to price the T-Bill at auction.
-The yield is calculated on the lower purchase price on a 365-day basis.
-Yield is always slightly higher than the discount rate.
-For example, a 5% discount rate on a 182-day T-Bill produces an annualized yield of approximately 5.20%.
+The discount rate is used to price the T-Bill, while the yield shows your actual return.
+The discount rate is applied to the face value on a 360-day basis, while yield is calculated on the lower purchase price using a 365-day basis.
+This is why yield is always slightly higher than the discount rate.

 What face value should I enter?

 Enter the amount you want to receive at maturity.
 T-Bills are sold in $100 increments with a minimum of $100 on TreasuryDirect.
-Most individual investors use amounts like $10,000 or $25,000.
+Most investors use values like $10,000 or $25,000.

-Where do I find the current discount rate?
+Where can I find the current T-Bill rate?